leonhard-llc/applin-ios/Readme.md

      The default error modal has "Status" and "Contact Support" buttons which open those pages.
 5. Use standard processes to build and test your app

+## License
+This project will use the [Brandeis-2023 licnese](https://github.com/mleonhard/brandeis-license).

 ## Development Progress

 This project is not yet usable.
 It is not production-ready.